xtuml/bridgepoint/doc-bridgepoint/notes/9932_prj_export_int.md

 ### 6. Work Required

-6.1 When a component is assigned via the user interface, the assignment is wrapped in a transaction that triggers the `ComponentTransactionListener` (`PersistableModelComponent` _not_ xtUML `Component`).
-The end of the transaction triggers a persist to occur.

-6.2  The import processing for a MASL project looks for domains to assign to component references.
-If it finds them, it calls `<CL_IC>.assignToComp()` directly.
-This is not wrapped in a transaction.
+6.1  `ImportHelper.resolveMASLProject()`
+6.1.1  At the beginning of this function, the flow starts a transaction by calling `TransactionManager.startTransactionsOnSelectedModelRoots(...)`.
+As the function name suggests, the transaction uses model roots that are part of the selection.
+Via step debugging, we see that in the current flow there are no model elements in the selection, thus, no transaction is created.
+The code is modified to add the `SystemModel_c` instance to the selection before making the call so that a transaction is created.

+6.1.2  At the end of this function there is code that executes outside of the transaction.
+After discussion among the engineering team, there appears to be no reason for this.
+The call to `synchronizeWithMASLDomain(system)` is moved up inside the transaction.

-6.3  Change the CLI `ImportExecutor` to call `<SystemModel_c>.persistSelfAndChildren()` after the project or file is imported.
+6.2  Change the CLI `ImportExecutor` to call `<SystemModel_c>.persistSelfAndChildren()` after the project or file is imported.
 This will force persist the in-memory data before the application exits.

 ### 7. Implementation Comments